comendrun/comendrun/README.md

 ## What am I doing right now:

 - I'm working on frontend Mentor challenges
-- I'm focusing on finishing "The Frontend Developer Career Path" course by great Scrimba.
+- I'm focusing on finishing "The Frontend Developer Career Path" course by the great Scrimba.
 I can not emphasize how much I'm grateful to this wonderful community and this website.
-- I'm trying to build a portfolio website and also a resume and start applying for my first ever tech job.
-- I'm looking for help with getting a job.

 ## How to reach out to me: